 Fri 12:30p – “Sea Change Radio” – with Alex Wise … environmental awareness in the 21st century – 30 minutes – recorded from Pacifica Network.

 Sat 7a -“Talking Drum” – native music from various pow wows and other recordings from NV1 – 30 min – recorded

-Sat 8a, repeats Sun 9p – “Earthsongs” – an hour of native music from Koahnic Broadcasting, Alaska – 60 min - recorded
+Sat 8a, repeats Sun 9p – “Earthsongs” – an hour of contemporary native music hosted by Alexis Sallee from the NV1 network – 60 min - recorded

 Sat 9a, repeats Sun 10p – “Voices From the Circle” – Traditional and contemporary native music, storytelling and current events with hosts Jim DeNomie, Barbara Jersey and Shadow – 60 min – recorded